Skip to main content

 Survey

-The Phase 1 survey regarding current transportation needs on Route 67, specifically at the Route 460 Exit 2 ramps, and along Front Street and 2nd Street was completed in June 2025.
-The study team will use the input obtained from the public to better focus on solutions and develop alternatives to address the identified needs.
+The Phase 2 survey regarding proposed alternatives for Route 67, specifically at the Route 460 Exit 2 ramps, and along Front Street and 2nd Street in downtown Richlands was completed in December 2025.
+The study team will use the input obtained from the public as it refines the alternatives and performs planning-level cost estimation before selecting the preferred alternative(s) to address the identified needs.

 Study Partners